shelbyd/doolittle_labeling/README.md

 Poorly understood examples will have a relatively uniform prediction between classes.
 Ex `[0.23, 0.31, 0.15, 0.22]`.
 This strategy chooses to have the "human" label the latter data as it will provide more useful information to the system.

+Otherwise, the network is trained with the small set of examples in a very standard way.

 ## Results

 The following notebook, [lazy_mnist.ipynb](lazy_mnist.ipynb), demonstrates how a simple densely connected neural network can achieve ~90% test accuraccy on the full dataset with only 500 labeled images, compared to the usual 60,000.